Kidding, Dam Raising and Milking

 The Doe - I try to put the doe in her own stall so she has some space.
 As noted above they do sometimes kid in the corral.
 The other goats don't really seem to bother them, but I want to avoid "kid stealing" by another doe who's hormones make her feel like she needs a baby.
 I give the doe access to hay, alfalfa, the birthing mix (see above), fresh water, and a buddy in the stall next to her.

 The Shepherd (me) - I pray and watch the doe.
 How is she reacting to the contractions.
 Is she exhibiting pre-kidding behaviors (see video on my YouTube channel)?
 Is she calm or panicking?
 Is she just loud, or does it sound like she is in extra pain?
 I have been blessed with very normal birthing experiences.
 I have only had to go in to reposition and pull a kid once.
 I have gone into check a few more times.
 I have assisted in pulling a properly positioned (huge single buckling) a few times.
 I tend toward "letting nature take it's course" in the most informed way possible.
 I don't want a doe or kid to suffer because I didn't intervene.
 However, I have experienced that most of the time the birth will happen.
 Those contractions and body systems during birth are powerful and usually going to get that kid born healthy.
-I look for kids to be born about 20-30 minutes apart.
+I look for kids to be born no more than 20-30 minutes apart.
 I look for pushing to be productive.
 This is IMPORTANT.
 When pushing there should be evident progress when the kid starts presenting.
-If you just see two little hooves (or one) that repeatedly pokes out and retracts back in over the course of several pushes then you probably have a head/leg that is not presenting correctly.
+If you just see two little hooves (or one) that repeatedly pokes out and retracts back in over the course of time then you probably have a head/leg that is not presenting correctly.
 In that case I would go in and check to see if I need to reposition the kid.

 Birthing Philosophy - As mentioned I tend to hang back and let the doe proceed through her labor (in an informed way to ensure health and safety for doe and kids).
 This may or may not match your practices.
 There are many other ways to attend to your does in kidding.
 My belief is that by letting the doe proceed I have a greater chance she will bond strongly with her kids.
 Contrarily, intervening too much may result in rejection and me adopting a bottle baby.
 I also think in trying to "help" I may make it worse.
 After all, the doe can't talk and what seems like help to me may not be helping her at all.
-For these reasons I stay very alert when attending the birth, love on the dam (many want extra attention), and am prepared at all time to assist if needed.
-Your approach is personal and you should research, experience and develop confidence in your preferred method to shepherd your herd.
+For these reasons I stay very alert when attending the birth, love on the dam (many want extra attention), and am prepared to assist if needed.
+Your approach is personal and you should research, experience and develop confidence in your preferred method to shepherd your herd during kidding.

 Post Kidding: